-CP = Crude Protein, Crude fiber, Fat,ASH and Moisture
+CP = Crude Protein, Crude fiber; DE (kcal/Kg)= digestible energy

 Experimental Procedures

 A total of 16 weaner rabbits were randomly divided into four dietary treatments and replicated four times with each rabbit representing a replicate.
-The dietary treatment were arranged in a completely randomized design.
-The experimental weaner rabbits were kept in hutches each measuring 2ft by 2ft with drinkers and feeders.
+The dietary treatments were arranged in a completely randomized design.
+The experimental weaned rabbits were kept in hutches each measuring 2ftX2ft with drinkers and feeders.
 All recommended health practices and management were strictly observed.
-Each of the four (4) dietary treatments was fed to the four groups of rabbits for 8weeks, water was supplied ad libitum.
+Each of the four dietary treatments was fed to the four groups of rabbits for 8weeks, water was supplied ad libitum.

 Data Collection